danbev/learning-ai/notes/ggml.md

 What is a backend in ggml?
 A backend in ggml is an interface which describes and abstracts operations on a buffer.
+There are backends for CPU, CUDA, Vulkan, Metal, Kompute, SYCL, etc.

 Recall that a buffer is a contiguous block of memory of fixed size and intended to hold data while moving that data between places (in this case the host and a device).
 And a buffer has a fixed size.
 This buffer can be on an accelerator, like a GPU, or on the host.